laristra/wonton/doc/main_page.md

 - LAPACKE (3.7.1+)
 - Boost (1.53.0+) **or** Thrust (1.6.0+)

-Though Wonton wrappers do not depend on MPI by design, their testing does.
-Currently, some unit tests will break if MPI is not provided.
-MPI is enabled in wonton by setting the CMake variable `ENABLE_MPI=True`.
+By design, Wonton wrappers do not depend on MPI.
+However, testing for some wrappers such as Jali requires MPI.
+For such cases, MPI can be enabled in Wonton by setting the CMake varible `ENABLE_MPI=True`.

 On-node parallelism is exposed through the [Thrust](https://thrust.github.io) library.
-Enabling Thrust within wonton requires setting at least two CMake variables:
+Enabling Thrust within Wonton requires setting at least two CMake variables:
 `ENABLE_THRUST=True` and `THRUST_DIR=<path_to_thrust_directory>`.
 Additionally, one can specify the Thrust backend to utilize, with the default being the OpenMP backend